projectfluent/dom-l10n-documentation/src/localization.md

 ### `formatValue(id, args)`
 >> **_Note:_**
 >>
->> _Use this sparingly for one-off messages which do not need to be retranslated when the user change their language preferences, e.g. in notifications._
+>> _Use this sparingly for one-off messages which do not need to be retranslated when the user changes their language preferences, e.g. in notifications._
 >
 > Retrieves the translation corresponding to the `id`.
 >